for a long companionship

-Over time DWR-outfits lose their funktion (e.g. through the straps of a backpack or abrasion through movement).
-Threating them with warmth (room-temperature is emough) after washing can re-activate them.
+Over time DWR-outfits lose their function (e.g. through the straps of a backpack or abrasion through movement).
+Threating them with warmth (room-temperature is enough) after washing can re-activate them.
 Regular washing and impregnating restores the function of outdoor-gear lastingly and extends their durability.

-Regular washing with a gentle cleanser restores the natural water-repellent features and the breathability of the garment.
-Please do not use any normal cleansers.
+Regular washing with a gentle detergent restores the natural water-repellent features and the breathability of the garment.
+Please do not use any normal detergent.
 These are enriched with tensides that leave debris in the spaces of the membrane and thus reduce the breathability.
-Also they are hydrophilic and hence the death of any imprenation agent.
+Also they are hydrophilic and hence the death of any impregnation agent.

 Correct washing prepares the garment ideally for the re-impregnation, which can only work optimum if all dirt and body fat were removed.